requires Python 3.11+ # clone the verdra repo, then: pip install -e ./sdk/python/verdra-record

 | strata.b | object | Configuration stratum: prompt hash, tool inventory, model + version, spend caps at dispatch. |

-| strata.c | object | Behavior stratum: counterfactual decision trace, tool calls, latencies. |
+| strata.c | object | Behavior stratum: self-reported decision trace by default; counterfactual re-derivation where the runtime supports it (forward-committed under Rules P.5), tool calls, latencies. |

 | strata.d | object | Mandate stratum: principal-signed delegation, scope, limits, expiry. |